Seraaron/agora/srd/Peers.md

 Peers are a useful game concept, because they broaden each player's role at the table beyond the simple 'PC vs. GM' dichotomy that is found in many other tabletop roleplaying games.

-They don't just exist to aid new or struggling players though; they also implicitly make the game feel more _wholly collaborative_.
+They don't just exist to aid new or struggling players though, they also implicitly make the game feel more _wholly collaborative_.
 Their existence deemphasizes a [Gamemaster's](https://en.wikipedia.org/wiki/Gamemaster) role as the sole arbitrator, hence why [[Agora]] uses the word '[[Facilitator]]' instead.

 > ### Nb.
 > By giving them a proper name, like 'Peers', on par with the 'Facilitator' and the 'Player Characters', they enable any player (including the FC) to openly call out to their Peers for input if they feel stuck or lost.
 They also allow us to _explicitly defer to them in the game's rules_ when Peer input is desired over a singular (and potentially arbitrary) judgment from the FC.